prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 + Mid-September 2014: Relevance assessments released
 + November 2014: TREC conference at Gaithersburg MD, USA

+The temporally-anchored ad hoc retrieval task is described in Section 3, and the tweet timeline generation (TTG) task is described in Section 4.
+Note that you can choose to participate in the ad hoc retrieval task *only*.
+However, if you decide to participate in the TTG task, you must also submit to the ad hoc retrieval task.

 ### 1. How to Participate

 In order to participate in the TREC 2014 Microblog track, you need to register to participate in TREC.
 See the [call for participation](http://trec.nist.gov/pubs/call2014.html).
 The call will close in late May.